LaserFR/LaserFR/README.md

 ## 1. Introduction

 This is the official implemental code for the paper 'The Invisible Polyjuice Potion: An Effective Physical Adversarial Attack Against Face Recognition'.
+We aim to perform adversarial attacks on face recognition systems using an infrared diode embedded in the middle of glasses.
+We first select the most likely pairs through filters and then use attack simulation to find the precise pairs and laser current.
+And the guide the real-world attack to achieve a high success rate.

 ## 2. Table of Contents